🗓️ Guide 2026 — mis à jour avril

 South Central North (improving)

 All-rounder month.
-Mix of warm water + improving access to all zones.
+Warm water + improving access to all zones.
+Mix of South + Central and possibly North.

 More tips